 Ampower’s phone lines are only between 9am and 5pm and aren’t open on weekends but when their phone lines are open, they answer the phone much more quickly than most other energy suppliers.

-According to Which? their average phone response time is 57 seconds which puts them in the top five energy companies in terms of their responsiveness.
+According to Which? their average phone response time is 64 seconds which puts them in the top five energy companies in terms of their responsiveness.
 At just over a day, the time it takes Ampower to answer emails is also better than average.
+They also answered live chat queries in less than 5 minutes.

 As a relatively new energy supplier, there is no data available in terms of the number of complaints that Ampower receives.
 However, they are praised for the way that they deal with complaints, gaining four out of five stars for this in the Which? energy supplier survey.

 Ampower’s website contains very little information and won’t even provide prospective customers with a quote for their energy supply.
-The only way a prospective customer can get a quote is by phoning the company.
+The only ways a prospective customer can get a quote is by phoning the company or completing a contact form for them to contact you.

 There is a live chat feature and an online portal.
 The online portal lets you manage your personal details and submit meter readings, as well as letting you make view your account history and make payments.